-Electrocauterization is a surgical procedure in which a surgeon or doctor uses electricity to heat tissue.
-The purpose is to:
+Electrocauterization is a routine surgical procedure.
+A surgeon or doctor uses electricity to heat tissue in order to:

 - prevent or stop bleeding after an injury or during surgery

 A surgeon may use this technique to cut through soft tissue during surgery so they can gain access to a site on the body they need to get to.
 Electrocauterization allows the surgeon to seal off blood vessels that are bleeding during surgery.
 Sealing off blood vessels helps prevent blood loss and keeps the site clean.

 This method is sometimes used to remove abnormal tissue growth such as tumors.
 This approach is common for growths located in sensitive or areas that are difficult to reach, such as the brain.

 If you get frequent nosebleeds, it’s likely an exposed blood vessel in your nose is causing them.
 Your doctor may recommend this type of treatment even if your nose is not bleeding at the time you seek medical advice.

 This technique is frequently used to treat genital warts or warts on other areas of the body.
 Wart removal usually only requires one treatment.

 No special preparation is needed for this procedure.
 In the case of excessive bleeding (such as frequent nosebleeds), your doctor may take a blood sample to test for anemia or a clotting disorder.

 Several days before your surgery, your doctor will likely tell you to stop taking blood-thinning medications such as:

 Your doctor will tell you not to eat or drink anything after midnight the night before your procedure.
 You should also try to avoid smoking on the days leading up to your surgery.